defiestc/AOAI_Samples/Speech_to_Speech_Agent/README.md

 # Speech to Speech Agent

-This project is part of the `AOAI_Samples` repository, demonstrating a Speech to Speech Agent using Azure OpenAI services.
+This project is part of the `Azure_OpenAI_Samples` repository, demonstrating a Speech to Speech Agent using Azure OpenAI services.

 ## Overview